Micho001/printf/README.md

 	Write a function that produces output according to a format.
 #
-#1.
-Education is when you read the fine print.
-Experience is what you get if you don't
+1. **Education is when you read the fine print.
+Experience is what you get if you don't**

 	Handle the following conversion specifiers:
 	- d
 	- i
 #
-#2. **With a face like mine, I do better in print**
+2. **With a face like mine, I do better in print**

 	Handle the following custom conversion specifiers:
 	- b: the unsigned int argument is converted to binary
 #
-#3. **What one has not experienced, one will never understand in print**
+3. **What one has not experienced, one will never understand in print**

 	Handle the following conversion specifiers: